hharuna/usct-widows/readme.md

 ## Project Objectives
 - Collect data on the widows, the bureaucratic pension process and the grassroots pension network.
-- Visualize and analyze the network and communities supporting these pension claims.
+- Visualize and analyze multimodal networks and communities supporting these pension claims.
 - Produce graphs based on the data to read the data on a broad scale.

 ## Project Materials